4 steps to building a strong employer brand

 4. Be responsive

-Of course, communications is a two-way street.
+Of course, communications are a two-way street.
 It’s not enough to share your brand through email or social messaging.
 You also have to listen to what candidates–and the broader talent pool–have to say about you.

 Seek feedback about your hiring process, and be ready to act on what you hear.
 Comments from candidates–the ones you’ve hired and those you haven’t–will help you identify areas that can be streamlined or otherwise improved.